MilanFIN/react-image-zoom-in-place/README.md

 # react-image-zoom-in-place

-A work in progress (WIP) react component do display zoomable images.
+A react component to display zoomable images.

 The zoom works both on mouse & touchscreen, and is done within the original bounds of the image.

-## TODO:

-* Code cleanup
-* Tests to ensure functioning in edge cases

 ## Behavior